 - Change the aspect ratio when resizing to make it thinner or fatter.

-- Associate the logo with other images or add secondary text without prior approval from the Senior Director for University Marketing & Communications.
+- Associate the logo with other images or add secondary text without prior approval from the University Marketing & Communications.

 Please do not download low-resolution versions of the logo from the university website.
 High resolution and vector-based versions of our university logos can be found here.